betselotz/Klebs_Binformatics_analysis/README.md

 #### Merge MLST Reports

-After running MLST on multiple assemblies, we can combine all individual TSV files into a single consolidated file for easier comparison and downstream analysis.
+After running MLST on multiple assemblies, we combined all individual TSV files into a single consolidated file for easier comparison and downstream analysis.

 ```bash
 cat \